Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 If you are unsure of how to do this, please consult Recorded Future Professional Services.
 ![](Images/2023-06-26-10-59-49.png)
-## Query Risk lists
+## Query Risk Lists
-After successfully running and importing one or more risk lists it is possible to query the imported data in your Log Analytics Workspace.
+After successfully running and importing one or more Risk Lists it is possible to query the imported data in your Log Analytics Workspace.

 Example queries:
 ``` sql